-New furry friends can live in harmony as long as their behaviors and environment are properly managed.
-Here are 4 tips to successfully integrate a new pet into your home.
+A new furry friend can live in harmony as long as their behaviors and environment are properly managed.
+Here are four tips to successfully integrate a new pet into your home.

 When deciding to bring a new pet into your household, try to match your new pet’s personality to your current pet’s.
 For example, if you own a skittish cat, then taking in an energetic and playful big dog may not be the best option.
 If you are adopting from a shelter, talk to staff members to get an idea of a potential pet’s personality.
 You can also try to adopt a pet that has a history living with other animals.

 2: Establish separate environments for your pets

 To prevent your current pet from feeling territorial or your new pet feeling overwhelmed, give them each their own space.
 In the early stages, keep their toys, beds, food, and water bowls separate as well.
 This will help avoid any fights or possessiveness.